 - Protecting you from retaliation if your employer attempts to terminate or demote you

 Ask an Attorney about Stark and Anti-Kickback Laws

 If you are aware of old, new, or evolving fraud schemes involving sham speaker programs or other kickback schemes, consider reporting the information to the Department of Justice.
 You may also be entitled to a financial reward.
-Call today to schedule a free consultation regarding Stark and Anti-Kickback Laws.
+Call today to schedule a free consultation regarding the federal Anti-Kickback Statute and Stark law.